Distribute the Communication Materials

 Reinforce the message

 For many people, using evidence-based health care requires thinking about their health and health care in a new way.
 It means assuming more personal responsibility and developing new skills, such as speaking up and asking questions of their health care providers or seeking health information on their own.
-People often have concerns about these new responsibilities and behaviors, which may make it hard to act on the information they get.
+People often have concerns about these new responsibilities and behaviors—perhaps making it hard to act on the information they get.

 To address this reluctance, it is especially important to seek out ways to reinforce and build on the messages and information you provide.